amrzewail/childhood-story/README.md

 ### Reset your work with main branch in github
 * `git reset --hard` to reset your project with latest updated in github
+* `git clean -fd` to reset what you add by mistake in project